-Is your stomach part of your hangover, and you don’t think you can down an Alka-Seltzer?
-Activated charcoal can help, although there isn’t much in terms of scientific proof on this one, many people swear by it!
+If your stomach is part of your hangover, and you don’t think you can down an Alka-Seltzer, activated charcoal can help; although there isn’t much in terms of scientific proof on this one, many people swear by it!

 5. Hair of the Dog

 There are times where you’ve tried a combination of the aforementioned hangover cures, and they just don’t cut it.
 The last resort for your hangover relief is a little hair of the dog that bit you.
-A light mimosa, Bloody Mary, a red beer (light beer with a splash of Bloody Mary mix) can all help level you out, or as my BFF and I say get “back to zero!”
-Oftentimes the alcohol withdrawal can be far worse than just getting back on the wagon for a quick hangover drink.
+A light mimosa, Bloody Mary, or red beer (light beer with a splash of Bloody Mary mix) can help level you out, or, as my BFF and I say, get you “back to zero!”
+Oftentimes, the alcohol withdrawal can be far worse than just getting back on the wagon for a quick hangover drink.

 About the Author: